itml-lang/itml-lang.github.io/header.md

 This project aims to develop a simple, concise and robust language for making bi-dimensional data tables.

-# ITML Language Specification
+# The ITML Language Specification

 *(this is pre-alpha and is currently in development)*

-## Introduction: Why, and how?

 We are trying to follow the steps of simple languages like markdown and toml, which simply do their job well done and nothing else.